Top 24 Financial Literacy Quotes for Students

 Which financial literacy quote is most important for students just starting out?

-For students beginning their financial journey, Warren Buffett’s advice to “spend what’s left after saving” is probably most crucial.
+For students beginning their financial journey, Warren Buffett’s advice to “spend what is left after saving” is probably most crucial.
 This one behavior (automatically saving before you spend) establishes the foundation for building wealth regardless of your income level.
 Even saving $25 per paycheck teaches discipline and creates an emergency fund over time.

 Do I need to memorize these quotes to benefit from them?